ImAshrivastava/Coursera-Wishlist/Coursera Wishlist.md

   - [ ] Information Visualization: Programming with D3.js
   - [ ] Information Visualization: Advanced Techniques
 - [ ] Introduction to Cyber Security Specialization
-  - [ ] Introduction to Cyber Attacks :+1: :white_check_mark:
+  - [ ] Introduction to Cyber Attacks
-  - [ ] Cyber Attack Countermeasures :+1: :white_check_mark:
+  - [ ] Cyber Attack Countermeasures
-  - [ ] Real-Time Cyber Threat Detection and Mitigation :+1: :white_check_mark:
+  - [ ] Real-Time Cyber Threat Detection and Mitigation
-  - [ ] Enterprise and Infrastructure Security :+1: :white_check_mark:
+  - [ ] Enterprise and Infrastructure Security
 ---
 ####  The University of Sydney
-- [ ] Introduction to Calculus
+- [ ] Introduction to Calculus :+1:
 ---
 ####  Duke University
-- [ ] Introduction to Programming in C Specialization
+- [ ] Introduction to Programming in C Specialization :+1:
-  - [ ] Programming Fundamentals
+  - [ ] Programming Fundamentals :+1:
-  - [ ] Writing, Running, and Fixing Code in C
+  - [ ] Writing, Running, and Fixing Code in C :+1:
-  - [ ] Pointers, Arrays, and Recursion
+  - [ ] Pointers, Arrays, and Recursion :+1:
-  - [ ] Interacting with the System and Managing Memory
+  - [ ] Interacting with the System and Managing Memory :+1:
 - [ ] Java Programming and Software Engineering Fundamentals Specialization
-  - [ ] Programming Foundations with JavaScript, HTML and CSS
+  - [ ] Programming Foundations with JavaScript, HTML and CSS :+1:
-  - [ ] Java Programming: Solving Problems with Software
+  - [ ] Java Programming: Solving Problems with Software :+1:
-  - [ ] Java Programming: Arrays, Lists, and Structured Data
+  - [ ] Java Programming: Arrays, Lists, and Structured Data :+1:
-  - [ ] Java Programming: Principles of Software Design
+  - [ ] Java Programming: Principles of Software Design :+1:
   - [ ] Java Programming: Build a Recommendation System
 - [ ] Object Oriented Programming in Java Specialization
   - [ ] Java Programming: Solving Problems with Software